 During the past fiscal year, members filed a Supplementary Disclosure Statement (Form 2) or a Disclosure Statement of Gifts and Personal Benefits (Form 3), when required by the Integrity Commissioner or on the member's own initiative.

-All of these filed public disclosure statements are available for examination by members of the public at the Office of the Clerk of the Legislative Assembly upon payment of a set fee.
+All of these filed public disclosure statements are available for examination by members of the public at the Office of the Clerk of the Legislative Assembly upon appropriate arrangements being made for that purpose.

 Annual Meetings with Integrity Commissioner